SaraBaradaran/SemQL/README.md

 codeql resolve qlpacks
 ```

-to run the benchmakrs on the SpotBugs code base, you simply need to do the following steps
+To run the benchmakrs on the SpotBugs code base, you simply need to do the following steps
 #### Clone the Codebase
 ```
 git clone https://github.com/spotbugs/spotbugs